-DApps are a relatively new and innovative way to make use of blockchain’s capabilities.
-However, largely because of how recently they have appeared, it can be tough to find a plain English definition of exactly what they are and how they differ from traditional applications.
+DApps are an innovative way to make use of a blockchain’s capabilities.
+But it can be tough to find a plain English definition of exactly what they are and how they differ from traditional applications.

 In this article we will explain:

 So let’s get straight to it: a decentralised app, or DApp for short, is an online application that connects to the blockchain in some way.
 Theoretically, this could mean the entire backend storage is done on a blockchain rather than a server; but more typically it involves just a small component of the app connecting to the blockchain through a straightforward API.
 In most functional ways DApps are used in the same way as any other software application and can be based on a website or as a mobile app.

 So what makes them distinct from normal apps?

 It’s worth knowing at this point that there is still some debate over exactly what constitutes a DApp in the purest of senses.
 Some people swear there has to be a token involved always, others are very hung up on the open-source nature, but the key factor to remember at this point is that DApps are built on a decentralised network.

 So what exactly makes a DApp revolutionarily different to normal apps?
 To understand what makes DApps special first we need to dive into how normal, traditional (slightly boring?) centralised apps work.